19hours/sg-statutes/Acts/Sewerage and Drainage Act.md

 ### Power to demand names and addresses

+38\.—(1) Any police officer, authorised officer or such other person as may be authorised by the Board for the purposes of this section (referred to in this section as an authorised person) who reasonably believes that any person has committed an offence under this Act may require that person to furnish evidence of his identity, and the person shall thereupon furnish such evidence of his identity as may be required by the police officer, authorised officer or authorised person, as the case may be.

+[Act 10 of 2012 wef 01/09/2012]

-38\.—(1) Any authorised officer may require any owner or occupier of any premises to give his name and address and such other proof of identity as he may require and to furnish such other particulars as the authorised officer may require for the purposes of this Act.
+(1A) Any police officer, authorised officer or authorised person may require any owner or occupier of any premises to furnish his name and address and such other proof of identity or particulars as the police officer, authorised officer or authorised person may require for the purposes of this Act.

-[8/2001]
+[Act 10 of 2012 wef 01/09/2012]

-(2) Any person who, upon being required by any authorised officer to give his name and address or to furnish any particulars under subsection (1), refuses to do so or wilfully mis-states his name and address or furnishes false particulars shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $2,000.
+(2) Any person who, upon being required by any police officer, authorised officer or authorised person to give his name and address or to furnish any particulars under subsection (1) or (1A), refuses to do so or wilfully mis-states his name and address or furnishes false particulars shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000.

 [39

 [8/2001]

+[Act 10 of 2012 wef 01/09/2012]

 ### Powers of Board to examine and secure attendance

 39\.—(1) Any authorised officer may —

-(a) examine orally any person who is supposed to be acquainted with the facts and circumstances of matters under this Act, and to reduce to writing any statement made by the person so examined; and
+(a) examine orally any person who appears to be acquainted with the facts and circumstances of matters under this Act —

+(i) whether before or after that person or anyone else is charged with an offence in connection with the matter; and

+(ii) whether or not that person is to be called as a witness in any inquiry, trial, or other proceeding in connection with the matter;

+[Act 10 of 2012 wef 01/09/2012]

+(aa) require any person to furnish any information or produce any document in the possession of that person in connection with the matter, and may, without payment, inspect, keep, copy or make extracts from such document; and

+[Act 10 of 2012 wef 01/09/2012]

 (b) require by order in writing the attendance before himself of any person, being within the limits of Singapore, who, from information given or otherwise, appears to be acquainted with the facts and circumstances of matters under this Act and that person shall attend as so required.

 [8/2001]

-(2) The person mentioned in subsection (1)(a) shall be bound to state truly the facts and circumstances with which he is acquainted concerning matters under this Act, except only that he may decline to make with regard to any fact or circumstance, a statement which would have a tendency to expose him to a criminal charge, penalty or forfeiture.
+(2) Any person examined under this section shall be bound to state truly what he knows of the facts and circumstances concerning matters under this Act, except that he need not say anything that might expose him to a criminal charge, penalty or forfeiture.

+[Act 10 of 2012 wef 01/09/2012]

+(3) A statement made by any person examined under this section shall —

+(a) be reduced to writing;

+(b) be read over to him;

+(c) if he does not understand English, be interpreted for him in a language that he understands; and

-(3) A statement made under this section by any person shall be read over to him and shall, after correction, if necessary, be signed by him.
+(d) after correction, if necessary, be signed by him.

+[Act 10 of 2012 wef 01/09/2012]

 (4) If any person fails to attend as required by an order under subsection (1)(b), the Board may report such failure to a Magistrate who may thereupon issue a warrant to secure the attendance of that person as required by the order.